SARCux/MMM-corona-dresden/README.md

 forked from tonimoeckel/MMM-corona-dresden and adapted for Braunschweig.
 By changing "objectIds=17" also possible to use for other cities in Germany.

+Still in work - planned changes:

+    proper / new naming of module
+    change data source to RKI to receive more data add revovered people of city
+    add information of Germany as well
+    configuration to change city easier

+The module displays the following information:

+Für den Landkreis Cuxhaven

+    Fälle gesamt
+    Zahl der derzeit angesteckten Personen
+    Zahl der Toten
+    Inzidenz inkl.
+Chart

 ### The module displays the following information: